Can a Company Director Be Liable for Unpaid Employee Entitlements?

 Running a business in Australia carries serious responsibilities.
 Company directors are not only responsible for guiding strategy and making financial decisions, they are also accountable for ensuring employees receive their lawful entitlements.
 When a company fails to meet these obligations, directors may face personal liability.

-This comprehensive guide explains when and how directors can become liable for unpaid wages, superannuation, leave, redundancy and other entitlements.
+This comprehensive guide explains directors' duties and how directors become personally liable for unpaid wages, superannuation, leave, redundancy, and other employee entitlements.
 It also covers the role of the Australian Taxation Office (ATO), Australian Securities and Investments Commission (ASIC), and Fair Work Ombudsman.
 Finally, it outlines practical steps directors can take to reduce risk and protect both themselves and their employees.

 What Counts as Employee Entitlements?